ernest-bruce/human-internet/free_humanity/free_humanity.md

 > **The history of the present King of Great Britain is a history of repeated injuries and usurpations, all having in direct object the establishment of an absolute Tyranny over these States.
 To prove this, let Facts be submitted to a candid world.**

 Facebook, Twitter, Google, Apple, Microsoft and other big internet companies effectively *govern* the internet
-· they constantly abuse, and usurp our human right to privacy, security, and safety
+· they constantly abuse, and usurp our human rights to privacy, security, and safety
 · it is our right, our duty, to *disrupt* them, and to develop better, private, and secure mechanisms to connect, relate, live, and do business on the internet
 &nbsp;
 &nbsp;